Case study · Live proof

 Week 2 — Content structure

-We rewrote key blocks so every sentence carried something a model could verify or quote.
-Instead of “passionate team” and “amazing experience,” the homepage and About sections stated facts: Fozias is Liverpool’s dedicated Kashmiri restaurant, serving authentic halal cuisine at The Grand Central on Renshaw Street, with dine-in and takeaway, open seven days.
-That pattern — who, what, where, when — is what large language models extract when they build entity summaries.
+Rewrote key blocks so every sentence carried something a model could verify or quote.
+Instead of "passionate team" and "amazing experience": Fozias is Liverpool's dedicated Kashmiri restaurant, serving authentic halal cuisine at The Grand Central on Renshaw Street, with dine-in and takeaway, open seven days.

 Week 3 — Entity building